cobuildlab/cobuildlab-web/src/pages/blog/improve-communications-to-increase-team-productivity-by-developing-custom-software.md

 <Br>

-* You can manage your processes, individual activities, collaborative activities, and customize them as much as you want because it is a system where you will be the architect.
+* <p>You can manage your processes, individual activities, collaborative activities, and customize them as much as you want because it is a system where you will be the architect.</p>

 * Compatibility is not a problem because they are tools developed for you, and they will be compatible if you want them to be.